HCDigitalScholarship/summer-django/flask_1.md

     courses[course]['additional_info'] = soup.find("td", text="Additional Course Info").find_next_sibling("td").text
     courses[course]['misc_links'] = soup.find("td", text="Miscellaneous Links").find_next_sibling("td").text
 ```
-This can take some time and saves the results in memory.
+This can take some time and saves all of your data into memory so be careful with large datasets.
 To save the `courses` dictionary, we can either save it as a binary pickle or a csv.

 ```python
 import pickle